WayneMuirECE/i-ExpenseAverager/README.md

 The app also includes the weekly average for the last month, last three months, last six months, last year, and average over all the time periods ((month, three month, six month) / year).
 This is so you can see if there is a change in recent expenditures.

-This project is a work in progress and not quite to v1.0 status.
+This project is a work in progress and not all features are complete.
 Expect more development to come.

 ## Table of Contents